-- Ask the class to decide on 3 to 6 areas of national importance, such as the environment, education, health etc. You may wish to consider areas of importance to your community, areas you have been studying in class or areas receiving coverage in the media.
+- Ask the class to decide on 3–6 areas of national importance, such as the environment, education, health etc. You may wish to consider areas of importance to your community, areas you have been studying in class or areas receiving coverage in the media.
 If you’d like to see the kinds of issues the Parliament has been discussing recently, look at News from our Parliament.

 - Divide the class into government, opposition, minor parties and independents and the media.
-You should make approximately half the students government members, half opposition members, 1 to 2 students as independent or minor party members, and 2 members of the media.
+You should make approximately half the students government members, half opposition members, one–2 students as independent or minor party members, and 2 members of the media.

-- Choose students from the government to be the ministers responsible for each of the 3 to 6 areas of concern that your class identified.
+- Choose students from the government to be the ministers responsible for each of the 3–6 areas of concern that your class identified.
 For example, the Minister for Education, the Minister for Health, and the Minister for the Environment.
 Also choose a Prime Minister and a Leader of the Opposition.

-- Give each minister 1 to 2 minutes to prepare an idea within their area of responsibility.
+- Give each minister one–2 minutes to prepare an idea within their area of responsibility.
 Their teammates can help them with these ideas.
 For example, if your class identified education as an issue, the Minister for Education might supply funding to build more science labs or hire more language teachers in schools.
 Ministers can do this one at a time.
 Ask the opposition and minor parties to watch, so that they understand what the government is doing and can later prepare relevant questions.

-- Give your students 5 to 10 minutes to prepare questions which are relevant to your areas/ministers.
+- Give your students 5–10 minutes to prepare questions which are relevant to your areas/ministers.

 - Ask students in the opposition to prepare a question which challenges the government’s ideas.